lijcheng/LijunLab/README.md

 - <b> Reference:</b> Cheng L, Karkhanis P, Gokbag B, Liu Y, Li L (2022) DGCyTOF: Deep learning with graphic cluster visualization to predict cell types of single cell mass cytometry data.
 PLoS Comput Biol 18(4): e1008885. https://doi.org/10.1371/journal.pcbi.1008885

 #### [Bi-EB](https://github.com/lijcheng12/Bi-EB) package --- biclustering method based on empirical bayesian
+- Bi-EB tool detects the patterns shared from both integrated omics data and between species [1].
+- A fast empirical Bayesian biclustering (Bi-EB) algorithm is developed to detect the patterns shared from both integrated omics data and between species.
 - The genome molecular features shared between cell lines and tumors give us insight into discovering potential drug targets for cancer patients.
-- Our previous studies demonstrate that these important drug targets in breast cancer, ESR1, PGR, HER2, EGFR, and AR have a high similarity in mRNA and protein variation in both tumors and cell lines [1-2].
+- Our previous studies demonstrate that these important drug targets in breast cancer, ESR1, PGR, HER2, EGFR, and AR have a high similarity in mRNA and protein variation in both tumors and cell lines [2-3].
 - Based on the evidence, we developed a biclustering method based on empirical bayesian (Bi-EB), to detect the local pattern of integrated omics data both in cancer cells and tumors.
 We adopt a data driven statistics strategy by using Expected-Maximum (EM) algorithm to extract the foreground bicluster pattern from its background noise data in an iterative search.
 Our novel Bi-EB statistical model has better chance to detect co-current patterns of gene and protein expression variation than the existing biclustering algorithms and seek the drug targets’ co-regulated modules of mRNA and protein.
 - <b>Reference</b>
 - [1] Aida Yazdanparast, Lang Li*, Chi Zhang, <b>Lijun Cheng*</b>.
 Bi-EB: Empirical Bayesian Biclustering for Multi-Omics Data Integration Pattern Identification among Species.
 Genes 2022, 13, 1982. https://doi.org/10.3390/genes13111982